FROM: 2 weeks: £695 | 4 weeks: £1095 | 6 weeks: £1495 | 8 weeks: £1895 | 10 weeks: £2295 | 12 weeks: £2695

-As a volunteer you can really help give the young children of rural communities in Malawi a head start in their early education; most importantly making sure each child is fed and happy!
+As a Lake Malawi Child-Care Volunteer you can really help give the young children of rural communities in Malawi a head start in their early education; most importantly making sure each child is fed and happy!

 - Assist in a rural community nursery school

 - Work with disadvantaged, orphaned and vulnerable young children